 Short Answer

-Both the model and the market expect Tesla Optimus to be released before 2027, with no compelling evidence of mispricing.
+Both the model and the market expect that Tesla Optimus will be released before 2027, with no compelling evidence of mispricing.

 1. Executive Verdict